 The Daniel Webster Western Beltway, Part C is a 22-mile, four lane facility (designated SR 429) and was constructed by Turnpike and the CFX.
 The Turnpike owns and operates the southernmost 11 miles of this facility, which extends from I-4 in Osceola County to Seidel Road in Orange County.
 It is comprised of approximately 5 miles from Seidel Road to US 192 which opened to traffic in December 2005.
 The remaining 6 miles to I-4 opened to traffic in December 2006.
-This toll facility provides an alternate north-south route between US 441 (Orange Blossom Trail) northwest of Apopka to the Turnpike Mainline in Ocoee (west of Orlando) and continues to I-4 south of Walt Disney World.
+This toll facility provides an alternate north-south route to the Turnpike Mainline in Ocoee (west of Orlando) and I-4 south of Walt Disney World.